Manathil Urudhi Vendum: Production

 Manathil Urudhi Vendum is K. Balachander's third film where "the daughter has to make sacrifices and take care of her family", following Arangetram (1973) and Aval Oru Thodar Kathai (1974).
 While assisting with the script for the film in 1987, Balachander offered Vivek an acting role in the film, which he decided to pursue thus made his acting debut in the film.
 Vivek recalling his experience on his first day of shooting: "I was asked to come running down the stairs.
 I did the shot to his satisfaction.
 But in doing so I hurt my toes.
 But I did not want to show it to him.
 But after a few minutes the blood was oozing from the wound.
 KB sir saw it and asked me immediately to attend to it".
 This was the acting debut of S. P. Balasubrahmanyam.
 Balachander initially recommended Ramesh Aravind to leave the film since his role was not substantial, and work on a venture with K. Bhagyaraj instead, to mark his debut in a leading role.
 Bhagyaraj's proposed film was later shelved, and Aravind returned to Manathil Uruthi Vendum.
 Vasanth worked as an assistant director.
+Vijayakanth made a special appearance, and charged no remuneration for doing so.

 Soundtrack

 The music was composed by Ilaiyaraaja, with the lyrics written by Vaali.
 For the dubbed Telugu version Sister Nandini, all lyrics were written by Rajasri.
+The song "Kannaa Varuvaayaa" is set in Patdeep, a Hindustani raga, and "Kannin Maniye" is set to Mayamalavagowla, a Carnatic raga.

 Release and reception

 Manathil Urudhi Vendum was released on 21 October 1987, and Sister Nandini on 31 March 1988.
 The Indian Express wrote, "Manadhil Urudhi Vendum comes over like a badly written stage play.
 It is a hodgepodge of elements from several earlier films made by K. Balachander".
 Jayamanmadhan of Kalki, however, reviewed the film more positively, comparing it favourably to Balachander's earlier films.
+Balumani of Anna praised the acting of the star cast, music and cinematography and concluded saying this film is well-crafted to prove Balachander's determination.